ColinLeung-NiloCat/UnityURPUnlitScreenSpaceDecalShader/README.md

 3. create a new unity default cube GameObject in scene (in Hierarchy window, click +/3D Object/Cube)
 4. apply that material to Cube Gameobject's MeshRenderer component's material slot
 5. edit the GameObject's transform so the local forward vector (blue Z arrow) is pointing to scene objects, and the cube is intersecting scene objects
-6. you should now see decal is rendering correctly(projecting to scene objects correctly)
+6. you should now see your new decal cube is rendering correctly(projecting alpha blending texture to scene objects correctly)
-7. (optional)edit blend mode / color, according to your needs
+7. (optional)edit _Color / BlendingOption, according to your needs
 8. (optional)finally make the cube as thin/small as possible to improve GPU rendering performance

-I created the material already, but which BlendMode should I use in the material inspector?
+I can see decal renders correctly, but which BlendMode should I use in the material inspector?
 -------------------
 Blend SrcAlpha OneMinusSrcAlpha // Traditional transparency Blend One OneMinusSrcAlpha // Premultiplied transparency